 - No exit loads or penalties

-Debt funds provide stability close to savings accounts but can earn you relatively higher returns.
+Debt funds may offer relatively higher return potential compared to savings accounts, but they are subject to market risks and do not guarantee returns.
 Avoid funds with exit penalties, long redemption periods, or portfolio risks.
-Seek professional advice when investing.
+You may consider seeking professional advice before investing.

 How to start building your contingency fund

-If you currently have no contingency savings, follow these steps to systematically build up your fund over time.
+If you currently have no contingency savings, you may consider following these steps to systematically build your fund over time.

 - Make a detailed list of recurring monthly essential expenses and total them up.